 asthma, you can reduce

 The goal is to reduce the number, length, and severity of asthma attacks.
 Start by

 year.
 Have your family members get one too.

-pneumococcal polysaccharide vaccine (PPSV)(What is a PDF document?).
+- Get the pneumococcal vaccine.
 The vaccine may not prevent pneumonia, but it can prevent some of the serious complications of pneumonia.

 asthma symptoms.
 Some people have symptoms after eating processed potatoes,

 shrimp, nuts, and dried fruit, or after drinking beer or wine.
 These foods and